 EMLM would endeavour to engage with responsible national and provincial departments in ensuring implementation of projects aimed at attaining ward specific priorities.
 The below mentioned community needs emanates from the stakeholders engagement and community participation conducted when developing the 2018/19 IDP document.
-The needs tabled below are those emenating from the previous consultations including the 2017/18 consultations.
+The needs tabled below are those emenating from the previous consultations including the 2019/20 consultations.
+Due to COVID -19, the public consultations were conducted through media and digital devices.
+The Mayor and the executive committee presented the draft IDP and budget through local community radion stations and one national radio station.
+The ward councillors were also given the draft presentation to discuss with their stakeholders.

-Table 53: List of Community Needs per ward
+Table 51: List of Community Needs per ward